 If the doctor suspects infection in the salivary gland, a physical exam will be conducted to check for enlarged glands.
 If the doctor suspects your child may have an abscess (pocket of pus that accumulates under the skin), a CT scan, a MRI scan or an ultrasound may be ordered.

-In order to diagnose sialorrhea, your child’s doctor must first rule out any serious condition that could be causing the excessive drooling, such as cerebral palsy, or other disorders of the sensation of or muscle control of the mouth, lips, tongue and pharynx.
+To diagnose sialorrhea, your child’s doctor must first rule out any serious condition that could be causing the excessive drooling, such as cerebral palsy, or other disorders of the sensation of or muscle control of the mouth, lips, tongue and pharynx.
 Then, your child will likely be assessed by various experts, including an otolaryngologist (ear, nose and throat specialist), speech and language therapist, physiotherapist, orthodontist and orthotist, to measure:

 If your child has a salivary gland mass, his or her doctor will likely need to remove the growth through surgery.
 Your child may need radiation therapy or chemotherapy if the tumor is malignant (harmful).